 Surfing is enjoyed by all sorts of folks along our coastline.
 From fitness fanatics and those looking for the adrenalin rush of riding bigger and faster waves, those in pursuit of inner peace and harmony, to those people who just love the challenge of staying upright on a board with the thrills that goes with it!

 Some of the UK’s best surf spots can be found in Wales, and you’ll be surprised how quickly you can progress with the right tuition and some determination.
 As a beginner it’s best to start with a lesson or two.
-Look at Outer Reef Surf School in Pembrokeshire and Gower Surf School near Swansea.
+Check out Surf Snowdonia, our amazing inland surf lagoon in Snowdonia, and Gower Surf School near Swansea.

 More surfing operators in Wales